-This course requires 6.431x, multivariable calculus, and knowledge and matrices and vectors as prerequisite.
-You are expected to be comfortable with the probability concepts in 6.431x, as well as know how to compute gradients, Hessians (the higher-dimensional second derivatives), and write expressions in terms of matrices and vectors (e.g. $M^T \sigma M$ , where $M^T$ is the transpose of the matrix M).
+This course requires 6.431x, multivariable calculus, and knowledge on vectors and matrices as prerequisites.
+You are expected to be comfortable with the probability concepts in 6.431x, as well as know how to compute gradients, Hessians (the higher-dimensional second derivatives), and write expressions in terms of matrices and vectors (e.g. $M^T \sigma M$, where M^T is the transpose of the matrix M).
 While we will not go into the proofs of the theorems, we will use mathematical formalism.
 We will not use software nor go into computation aspects.